 How Much Does it Cost to Fix a Shower Door?

-“Why should I fix my shower door on my own?” must be your next question.
-To answer this, you’ll need to know how much money you can actually save by going the DIY route.
+However, it’s important you know how much money you can actually save by going the DIY route.

 Once the problem has been identified, the technician will provide you with an estimate for the repairs, which can range anywhere between $200 and $600.